mightybyte/monad-challenges/hakyll/index.md

 to struggle with the concepts.
 Don't cheat yourself out of the benefit you can get by working through things yourself.

+Many of the problem sets build on things you did in previous sets, so you may want to put all your code for each set into a single module to make it easier to reuse your previous work.
+In later sets you will probably want to go back and look at your code for each set to find similarities.

 ### Getting Started